SWFSC/eSDM/README.md

 ## How to use

+To access the GUI online, go to https://swoodman.shinyapps.io/eSDM/

-To run the eSDM GUI locally:
+To run the eSDM GUI locally, after installing the eSDM package run the following code in your RStudio console:

 ```r
 eSDM::eSDM_GUI()